 Yarn is wound on big reels called ‘bobbins’.
 These bobbins of yam are subjected to weave for making cloth.

 Sewing needle is a key tool for making clothes of all kinds either by machine or hands

 The process of pulling out seed from cotton is called as ginning as seeds are also present along with cotton fibres.

 Sheep are reared for getting

-Sheep are reared for getting wool and milk.
+Sheep are reared for getting wool.
 Sheep is also important source of meat in some part of India.

 We use woolen clothes in winter as wool is